Video TrainingMake Results Happen

-During ProfileTree’s video masterclass at Innovation Factory, we delivered a overview of video know-how for building your business…
+During our video training, we deliver an overview of video know-how for building your business…

 We’ll look at video strategy, video for social media and explain why you don’t need expensive equipment to make video content marketing work for your company.

 Finally, we’ll cover video promotion including steps to gain views for your content many people forget to take.

 Video in the Digital Age

 Our children can name famous social media stars while being a ‘YouTuber’ has become a real career.

 One content creator from Derry – Adam Beales – is 18 years old and went from friends and family views (2,000 views) two years ago to 1.5m with advert revenue.
 He also has his own clothing range, brand partnerships